Arts & Crafts Program Specialist

-The Arts Program Specialist will lead hands on arts and crafts activities for kids including drawing, painting, weaving, sewing (pillows etc), latchhook, creative decorations and items, pottery, friendship bracelets and pins, tie dye, and bringing the imagination to life.
+The Arts & Crafts Program Specialist will lead hands on arts and crafts activities for kids including but not limited to drawing, painting, weaving, sewing (pillows etc), latchhook, creative decorations and items, pottery, friendship bracelets and pins, tie dye, and bringing the imagination to life.
 Campers will have the option to choose art as their weekly and/or daily choice.
 Campers will be rising PK-8th grade.
 This person will also help support general camp activities when not in charge of a group for Arts & Crafts.

 Essential Job Functions:

-Deliver fun and meaningful art programs to campers.
+Deliver fun and meaningful Arts & Crafts programs to campers.